cmiles/PointlessWaymarksProject/README.md

  - Database driven to offer flexibility in creating and updating content and to potentially support the generation of multiple output formats.
  - Custom software rather than a generic cms/web framework to optimize support for a limited set of content types - with a limited scope I believe creating custom software is likely to produce better results than adapting existing software (and re-adapting it as it updates)...
  - Desktop creation software because it is an excellent way to create zero cost software.
 WPF because I largely work in Windows, it is my favorite Windows GUI technology atm and because the experimentation/learning/coding I do here flows back into my day job where I help to create and maintain an Inventory Management and Reporting system that has a WPF Front End.
  - A focus on 'content' and a simple functional presentation.
-My experience is that websites that focus on a simple presentations of content can survive, have impact and be meaningful for many many years without heavy revisions into the 'latest' style.
+My experience is that websites that focus on a simple presentations of content can survive, have impact and be meaningful for many many years without heavy revisions into the 'latest' style or newest framework.

 Todo Lists, Idea Lists and a Development Log are [found in a DevNotes.md file that is versioned along with the code](PointlessWaymarksCmsContentEditor/DevNotes.md).